Pacific Fleet (Russia): 2010s & 2020s: Rennaissance of the Fleet

+In July 2026, Russian Navy Commander-in-Chief Admiral Alexander Moiseyev stated that the first unmanned systems regiment had been formed in the Northern Fleet and that four additional regiments would also be formed over the course of the year.
+He claimed that a similar structure would also be adopted in the Pacific Fleet in 2027.

 2025 Kamchatka Peninsula earthquake

 Rybachy, a nuclear submarine base located in Avacha Bay, was damaged by the 2025 Kamchatka Peninsula earthquake and tsunami, according to satellite images.

 Satellite imagery showed that one of the base's floating piers had been damaged.
 The 8.8-magnitude earthquake occurred just 140 kilometers from the base.

 Order of battle

 The Pacific Fleet is one component of the Russian Eastern Military District established in 2010.
 Other components of the Eastern District include the 11th Air and Air Defence Forces Army (providing both aviation and air defence units in the District) as well as four ground force army headquarters (the 5th, 29th, 35th and 36th Combined Arms Armies).
-Elements of all ground force armies from the Eastern Military District were reported operating in Ukraine as of 2025.
+Elements of all ground force armies from the Eastern Military District, as well as the Pacific Fleet's naval infantry formations, were reported operating in Ukraine as of 2025.
 One independent corps HQ (the 68th Guards Corps) had been formed on Sakhalin island prior to the Russo-Ukraine War and elements of the Corps were also deployed in Ukraine.

-The Russian Coast Guard provides additional armed patrol capabilities in the Pacific, comprising up to 77 armed patrol vessels of various types.
+The Russian Coast Guard provides additional patrol capabilities in the Pacific, comprising up to 77 armed patrol vessels of various types.